Magnetron sputtering

 Sketch of the Megatron® serial co-sputtering module developed at the Fraunhofer IST.

-Selected reference project
+Selected reference projects

 Reference project